56th/drops/README.md

 Note: These TPLs may have their own dependencies, please refer to the corresponding library webpage.

+2. After installing all the requirements, run `do-configure-XXX.sh` file to build the DROPS package.
+This file will create another script `runml` inside the desired model problem directory.
+Using this script simulation can be started.
+3. Use JSON files located in the directory `/param` to set parameters for the corresponding simulation.

 ### Notes on UH compute nodes
 For UH compute nodes guide, check [wiki](https://sites.google.com/view/josiclabwiki/home).